Caught

 - The ball flies out of the field and stays there;

-- The fielder, when catching the ball, steps or crosses the boundaries of the playing area.
+- A fielder, catching the ball, steps in or crosses the boundaries of the playing area.

-Nowadays, if a batsman is really considered caught, the bowler is credited with the wicket that the batsman defended, and the one who caught the ball is credited with the catch of the cricketer.
-With an obvious catch, the batsman leaves the field without a dispute.
+Nowadays, if a batsman is really considered caught, the bowler is credited with the wicket the batsman was defending, and the catcher is credited with a cricket catch.
+With an obvious catch, the batsman leaves the field without dispute.
 But in the case when there are controversial moments on the part of a player with a bat and he is not sure that he is considered caught, then the team submits an appeal to the match referee.
 In turn, the judge has the right to use a television assistant who will judge this episode when watching a thorough video replay.

 Read even more useful and interesting information in the sections of our website!